Traffic Initiatives of the Venue

 A merge lane will be added on the West side of Lewisburg Pike between Harpeth School Road North turn and the Highway 65 overpass.
 This will allow the two exit lanes to turn north in parallel then zipper merge on Lewisburg Pike heading north.
 The left turn lane on Lewisburg Pike is open and a great option for people heading South to Spring Hill or Murfreesboro.

 - Plans approved.

 A little longer term – The Summer 2023 Buckner Road Interchange/Highway 65 Exit

-Currently under construction with an expected completion of mid-season 2023, the new Buckner Interchange at Highway 65 will deliver fast highway access heading South down Lewisburg Pike.
+Currently under construction with an expected completion in 2023, the new Buckner Interchange at Highway 65 will deliver fast highway access heading South down Lewisburg Pike.
 Once this highway interchange project is finished, people will be able to exit the property faster than ever before.
 From the intersection of Harpeth School Road and Lewisburg Pike, heading North or South, Highway 65 is equally about 3 miles away.
 More information here: TDOT Buckner Road Interchange.

 - When the Buckner Interchange is completed this new traffic pattern will be implemented.

 Continued presence of emergency service

 Safety is and will always be a top priority.
 All local emergency services have contributed to and approved our plans and are in constant contact with the venue during concert season with regular calls and meetings.

 Emergency services are prepared and skilled at getting where they need to be even in heavy traffic.
 All emergency response departments across the County have our concert schedule, are on high alert on a show day, and have plans to get to neighbors in the event of an emergency.
 Additionally, the venue has a direct radio connection with County 911 dispatch service and is notified ahead of time if emergency services are headed in the direction of the venue where police traffic directors can be on high alert in expectation of emergency vehicles.